algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Technical.md

 <!-- Why did we choose Unreal Engine 4? -->

 We chose Unreal Engine 4 because it is a very powerful game engine.
 It is very easy to use and it is very easy to learn.
-The blueprints system is very easy to use and it is very easy to learn.
-With this game engine, we can create a working game with the short delay we have.s
+The blueprints system help us a lot to create a game.
+With this game engine, we are able to create a working game with the short delay we have.s

 ## 8. Testing and Debugging